-KGCMC does not expect any changes to the placement methodology in 2004 and will continue placement according to the established criteria in GPO Appendix 3.
+KGCMC does not expect any changes to the placement methodology in 2006 and will continue placement according to the established criteria in GPO Appendix 3.
 Continued development of placement areas for the remaining mine life are a part of the Stage 2 Expansion Project, approved in January 2004.

-Stage 2 Tailings: Environmental Impact Statement (EIS) Update
+The Stage II Tailings Expansion Environmental Impact Statement (EIS) is summarized in KGCMC Tailing and Production Rock Site 2004 Annual Report (KGCMC, 2005).
+In 2005, 87 percent of the tailings were placed in the East Tails area, and the remaining 13 percent were placed at the West Buttress area.